teachingchen/DSC_4320/README.md

 TBA

 ## Course Description:
-An introduction to the foundations of discrete structures as they apply to data science, focusing on providing a solid theoretical foundation for further work.
-Topics include sets, ordered structures, graphs and trees, functions, proof techniques, number systems, logic, Boolean algebra, etc.
+Investigation of the various techniques for creating effective visualizations, incorporating principles of graphic design, cognitive and perceptual psychology, data analysis, and human factors evaluations.
+Using the growing toolbox for visual description and presentation, students apply visualization techniques and build novel visualization tools for solving complex problems.

 ## Prerequisites:
-C or better in CSI 1402 (Introduction to Programming II) or concurrent enrollment; MTH 1321 (Calculus I) or concurrent enrollment.
+CSI 2300, Introduction to Data Science.

 ## Requirements and Grading:
-This course is A-E graded, and the grades are determined based on graded assignments:
+This course is A-F graded, and the grades are determined based on graded assignments:
 * Exams: 40%
-  - One exam will be given each month.
 * Homework Assignments: 40%
   - For each homework, you can submit your answers up to 2 times.
   - Answer at least 50% of questions correctly for the 1st submission (Otherwise, no 2nd submission is allowed).